ICRAR/daliuge/docs/installing.rst

 Installing
 ----------

-dfms is based on setuptools, and thus follows the standard python installation procedures.
+dfms is based on setuptools, and thus it follows the standard python installation procedures.
 For the time being dfms is not yet in PyPI, so you will have to get the source code first::